PostgreSQL

 • Execution time is similar between both methods.
 The actual query execution was time slightly slower for UNNEST, which reflects the extra work that the UNNEST function needs to do.
 This was more than made up for by the planning gain.

-As you might expect adding columns makes things even better for UNNEST, with 10 float columns (rather than one) we see a massive 80% decrease in query time.
-So if you've got a wide schema, you're in for even more performance gains.
+As you might expect adding columns makes things even better for UNNEST, with 10 float columns (rather than one) we get a massive 5.02x faster So if you've got a wide schema, you're in for even more performance gains (but I wanted to leave this article at what most people could reasonably expect).

 If you’d like to see the graphs for the 5,000 and 10,000 batch sizes, then check out the PopSQL dashboard.